 This setting is used to adjust the humming sound, referred to as the threshold sound, which is continuously heard in the background in the All Metal mode.
 It is used to increase the target signal, in other words, the depth of the device.
-For more details, please read Sensitivity, Threshold, iSAT and iMASK section on pages 16-17.
+For more details, please read Gain, Threshold and iSAT section.